MQCybersec/mqcybersec-website/src/content/writeups/25-kashi-game1untitledgame.md

 ctf: "KashiCTF 2025"
 category: "rev"
 author: "sealldev"
+section: "CTFs"
 ---

 > Original Writeup on [seall.dev](https://seall.dev/posts/kashictf2025#game-1---untitled-game)

-I read the files properties (also with `exiftool`) and saw it had Godot copyright.
+I read the files properties (also with exiftool) and saw it had Godot copyright.

 I know Godot is a game engine, and looked for a decompiler and found https://github.com/GDRETools/gdsdecomp.